OperationSpark/high-school-prep/README.md

 **To move on in our training, students must fully complete all eight steps of the Prep program**.
 In doing so, you will exhibit the desire, commitment, grit and aptitude to succeed in our programming.

+Once you've completed all steps, if you want to move on to an awesome career in software development, book an appointment with Operation Spark

 Please do all the steps, and do them in the proper order.

-It should take you between 10 to 25 hours to complete and all steps must be complete _before_ you apply to Bootcamp.

 Again, please remember, **the Prep material MUST BE 100% complete**.
 You will NEED to know this material come day-one of Bootcamp, so please make note of this, and please do not let anyone tell you that you can skip any of these steps or any part of these steps.